eclipse-jdtls/eclipse.jdt.ls/README.md

 -------------------------
 The Java Language server supports sockets, named pipes, and standard streams of the server process to communicate with the client.
-Client can communicate its preferred connection methods by setting up environment variables.
+Client can communicate its preferred connection methods by setting up environment variables or alternatively using system properties (e.g. `-DCLIENT_PORT=...`)

-* To use a **plain socket**, set the following environment variables before starting the server:
+* To use a **plain socket**, set the following environment variables or system properties before starting the server:
    * `CLIENT_PORT`: the port of the socket to connect to
    * `CLIENT_HOST`: the host name to connect to.
 If not set, defaults to `localhost`.